IvanGav/BTD0/src/the_monologue.md

 - Non-clickable subtower (heli, ace, phoenix, buccaneer planes)

 Also, detection range and attack range are different - advanced intel sub

+When upgrading:
+- Save buffs, current targeting mode
+- Don't save attacks (buf reapply stuff like jerry fire, which is an attack) and targeting modes, as they belong to a tower "prototype"
+- Ability cooldowns are saved... sometimes

+### What about upgrades?

+How do I store upgrades?

+Types of upgrades:
+- 555 crosspath for literally all buyable monkeys
+  - upgrade 1 path up to 5/5 and 1 path to 2/5 (last one stays 0/5)
+  - easily get what crosspath it is
+  - easily get available upgrades (referred to by upgrade number)
+- None for subtowers and special towers
+- something weird for artifacts
+- something else weird for maybe upgradable powerups